nlebeck/CouchPotato/README.md

 websites in Internet Explorer, but in the future, the available apps and choice of browser will be customizable.

+## Controls

+When using a video streaming service, this program operates in two different modes.
+In "app mode," you can use the controller to move and click the mouse and enter certain keyboard keys.
+In "keyboard mode," you can enter keyboard input including letters, numbers, and symbols using an on-screen keyboard.

+### App mode

+Left thumbstick: move mouse
+A: left click
+B: right click
+X (hold): enable speech recognition for alphanumeric input
+Y: escape key
+D-Pad: left/right/up/down arrow keys
+Start: enter key
+Back: switch to keyboard mode

+### Keyboard mode

+Right thumbstick: move keyboard window on screen
+A: press selected key
+B: backspace key
+Y: escape key
+Start: enter key
+Back: switch to app mode

 ## Notes

 * I use `mouse_event()` rather than `SendInput()` to spoof mouse input because